-With the support of the leftist PRD party, the legislative assembly of the Federal District of Mexico voted to legalize elective abortion (termed legal interruption of pregnancy, or ILE for its name in Spanish) on April 24, 2007 (Kulczycki, 2011).
-The ILE reform was signed into law the following day, and published in the official Gazette of the Federal District on April 26, 2007 (Ciudad de México, 2007).
+With the support of the leftist Party of the Democratic Revolution, Mexico DF's legislative assembly voted to legalise elective abortion (termed legal interruption of pregnancy or ILE for its acronym in Spanish) on April 24, 2007 (Kulczycki, 2011).
+The ILE reform was signed into law the following day and published in the Official Gazette of the Federal District on April 26, 2007 (Ciudad de México, 2007).
 This immediately permitted women above the age of 18 to request an abortion at up to 12 weeks of gestation without restriction and free of charge.
-Access for minors requires parental or guardian consent.
-Under this law, induced abortion was made legal in both the public and private health care sectors (though requiring payment in private clinics).
+Access for minors requires the consent of a parent or guardian.
+Under this law, induced abortion was made legal in both the public and private healthcare sectors (requiring payment in private clinics).